fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/manage/ban-customers.md

 menu: user
 title: Banning Abusive Customers
 ---
-Restaurant Reservations works hard to make the booking process as easy as possible for your customers.
+Five Star Restaurant Reservations works hard to make the booking process as easy as possible for your customers.
 I believe that the simplest booking experience is the best.

 Sometimes, though, the ease of booking from any device may encourage some customers to treat your online bookings in an abusive way.
 This plugin allows booking managers to ban bookings from specific customer email or IP addresses.